infinum/frontend-handbook/JavaScript/React.md

-# React Guidelines and Best Practices
+# React guidelines and best practices

 *Guides are not rules and should not be followed blindly.
 Use your head and think.*

-### File Organization and Naming
+### File organization and naming
-As it is a good practice to divide React components as container and presentational components, you should place them in separate folders (this example uses **containers** and **components** for folder naming, but there are other naming conventions, depending on the use case and preference of developers).
+As it is good practice to divide React components into container and presentational components, you should place them in separate folders (this example uses **containers** and **components** for folder naming, but there are other naming conventions, depending on the use case and preference of developers).

 ```
 ...